Solo backpacker tips: Novice 2 experienced

 Solo backpacking lessons: Your education starts

-All of us who solo travel long term have been in your position once.
+All of us long term solo backpackers have been in your position once.
 It doesn’t matter if you feel excited or scared, long term solo backpacking will be a step into the unknown.
 And, it doesn’t matter if you think you’re prepared for it.

 What I mean is, no amount of planning, or research will truly prepare you for long term solo backpacking life.
 Sure you might have your route and plan sorted, what type of transport you’ll take, where you want to stay and what you want to see and do.
 But the everyday solo backpacking life, that will be an education.